HRV Filter Replacement and Change: Cost, Grades, and Reset

 The fan unit itself identifies the generation.
 Generation 1 units, installed before 2014, have a metal or galvanised steel fan box.
 Generation 2 units, installed from 2014 onwards, have a plastic fan box.
 The generation determines which filter grade is appropriate.
 If you cannot access the roof cavity safely, a technician inspection confirms it.

-HRV's warranty document states two years for Classic and AirSense systems.
-The AirSense FAQ page on HRV's website states twelve months.
+The AirSense FAQ page on HRV's website states a twelve-month interval, while HRV's shop pages state two years for Classic and AirSense systems.
 Every other major NZ ventilation brand recommends twelve months.
 The HVAC Shop, a NZ trade supplier of compatible filters, notes that filters last between twelve and twenty-four months depending on the environment.
 HRV's own guidance acknowledges that dustier environments may require more frequent changes, which covers the conditions common to most NZ roof cavities.